Why can't I just learn what I need to know about birth from my midwife or doctor?

 What do the classes cost and what is included?

-The full series is 12 consecutive weeks, two and a half hours each.
-Classes are $325, or just under $25 a night for mom and her spouse or support person.
-Consider it a date night with your baby, it’s cheaper than dinner and a movie and the preparation and bonding that can happen through those 12 weeks will be part of the very foundation of your relationship with your child. $25 a week is a very cheap investment in the very future of your child and your relationship!
+The full series is 10 consecutive weeks, two hours each.
+Classes are $300, $30 a night for mom and her spouse or support person.
+Consider it a date night with your baby, it’s cheaper than dinner and a movie and the preparation and bonding that can happen through those 10 weeks will be part of the very foundation of your relationship with your child.
+It is a very cheap investment in the very future of your child and your relationship!

 Jennifer Davis .
 Labor For Love Birth Services . email@example.com .
 320-493-5110